calumrussell/rotala/README.md

 # Change Log

+v0.1.7 - `Series` offers a set of stateless calcluations over values (f64, because we need to consistently support log). `PortfolioCalculations` now separate within perf, also stateless but includes those operations that relate to an underlying portfolio.
+Some portfolio calculations were incorrect when the underlying portfolio had significant numbers of cash transactions, this has been fixed as `PortfolioCalculations` now calculate returns after cashflows.

 v0.1.6 - When broker attempts to query the value of a security without price and fails to find a quote for the current time, it will use the cached last seen bid instead of returning no value.
 This has changed the mutability guarantees of certain operations - for example, get_position_value - that sound like they should be immutable.
 Added tests to verify working functionality.

 v0.1.5 - Backtest won't panic when the client generates target weights containing a security without a quote for the current date.
 Assumes that the client knows that the security will be tradable at some point, just not today (for example, weekends).
 If the client has created a target weight for a non-existent security, no error will be thrown.
 This reversion is required to account for non-trading days/bank holidays/etc. without requiring an ex-ante calculation of these dates.
 Added test cases for this scenario, added test to panic when diffing against a zero-value broker, added test to verify the behaviour of ClockBuilder when creating a fixed date Clock.